CSEE4121/spring2025/index.md

 Section 1: Thursdays 10:10 AM – 12:40 PM<br />
 Section 2: Thursdays 1:10 PM – 3:40 PM

+## Grade Breakdown
+5% Programming Homework 1 (SQL) <br />
+5% Written Homework 1 <br />
+10% Programming Homework 2 (indexing and filtering data structures) <br />
+5% Written Homework 2 <br />
+30% Midterm <br />
+45% Final

+## Strict Late Submission Policy
+There will be no late submissions.
+Late submissions will receive a grade of 0.
+You will have plenty of time to submit your assignments, so exercise proper time management.

+## Collaboration/Copying Policy
+All assignments will be done individually.
+We will enforce this policy when checking the assignments (we use a code similarity system).

+## Course Materials
+No textbook.

 ## Schedule (this is a work in progress, and is likely to change)
 <table>
 <colgroup>